Ražanj

 Ražanj (Ражањ) is a village and municipality located in the Nišava District of southern Serbia.
-The municipality consists of 23 settlements having a total population of 9,150 inhabitants, with 1,245 inhabitants living in Ražanj itself.
-The municipality covers an area of 289 square kilometers and it is located 50 km northwest of Niš.
+The municipality consists of 23 settlements, having a total population of 7,010 inhabitants, with 1,138 inhabitants living in Ražanj itself (2022 census).
+The municipality covers an area of 289 square kilometers, and it is located 50 km northwest of Niš.

 Etymology

 In Serbian, "ražanj" means "stake".
 In Roman times it was called Cametas.

 History

 From 1929 to 1941, Ražanj was part of the Morava Banovina of the Kingdom of Yugoslavia.

 Demographics

 According to the last official census done in 2011, the municipality of Ražanj has 9,150 inhabitants.

 Ethnic groups

-The ethnic composition of the municipality:
+The ethnic composition of the municipality is as follows:

 Infrastructure

 The main transport routes crossing the territories of the municipality of Ražanj are the Belgrade-Niš Highway as well as the Belgrade-Niš Railway.
 The Belgrade-Niš highway is a national key transport route and accordingly a vital transport route for the people living in the municipality of Ražanj.
 Two railroad stations are located within the area of the municipality (Braljina and Đunis).
 These are connected to the Serbian railroad network through the Belgrade-Niš railroad.